Primary tabs

 Feedback

-Students receive feedback regarding their progress in the form of online termly reports (Postgraduate Feedback and Reporting System (PFRS)) completed by their supervisor.
+Students receive termly formal feedback regarding their progress in the form of online termly reports (Postgraduate Feedback and Reporting System (PFRS)) completed by their Principal Supervisor.

 Assessment